ortelius/dev-env-setup/README.md

 - LocalStack is installed using Helm Charts via Terraform [here](https://github.com/localstack/helm-charts)
 - [LocalStack Quickstart](https://docs.localstack.cloud/getting-started/quickstart/)
 - [Localstack Serverless Plugin](https://github.com/localstack/serverless-localstack)
-- `IMPORTANT` If you are port forwarding remember to override the default port with the node port - e.g. http://localhost:53282
+- `IMPORTANT` The hardcoded port comes from the LocalStack Helm Chart values.yaml - e.g. http://localhost:31566
 - You can get the node port in Octant by referring to this image [Octant Port Forward to an Endpoint](#octant-port-forward-to-an-endpoint)

 #### [AWS CLI Local](https://github.com/localstack/awscli-local)
-- This package provides the awslocal command, which is a thin wrapper around the aws command line interface for use with LocalStack.
+- This package provides the `awslocal` command, which is a thin wrapper around the aws command line interface for use with LocalStack.

 #### [Configurations](https://docs.localstack.cloud/references/configuration/)